DatIsNiels/maven-version-bump-action/README.md

 For example, a `#minor` update to version `1.3.9` will result in the version changing to `1.4.0`.
 The change will then be committed.

+## Fork Reason

+I forked this repo simply because it needed a small change for my own pipeline.

 ## Sample Usage

 ```yaml